Thomas Tuchel's fascinating coaching journey from Mainz to England manager

 Similarly, Tuchel also contracted a young hobby football analyst, René Marić, to do scouting and opposition analysis for him.
 At the time, Marić was merely an enthusiastic football fan, posting his musings to his blog.

-Tuchel saw one of his reports and was impressed; it helped kick-start Marić's career, the 31-year-old going on to work as an assistant coach with Borussia Mönchengladbach, Borussia Dortmund and Leeds United.
+Tuchel saw one of his reports and was impressed; it helped kick-start Marić's career, and he has since gone on to work at Borussia Mönchengladbach, Borussia Dortmund, Leeds United, while he is currently Vincent Kompany's assistant at Bayern.

-To this day, Tuchel remains the most successful coach in Mainz's history, averaging more points per game (1.41) than the man who took them into the Bundesliga for the very first time back in 2005/06 - Jürgen Klopp (1.13).
+To this day, Tuchel remains the most successful coach in Mainz's Bundesliga history (of those to oversee at least a full season), averaging more points per game (1.41) than the man who took them into the top flight for the very first time back in 2005/06 - Jürgen Klopp (1.13).

 There, he nurtured young talents including Christian Pulisic and Ousmane Dembélé, turning them into world-beating wingers, as well as helping BVB finish as Bundesliga runners-up in 2015/16 and taking the side to DFB Cup glory the following year.